 Representing the Injured with a Servant’s Heart

 At Crumley Roberts, we represent the injured with a servant’s heart.
-This means that we always put our clients’ needs before our own.
-We believe in upholding our promise to care for our clients as we care about our own families.
+Meaning that we always put our clients’ needs before our own.
+We believe in upholding our promise to care for our clients just as we care for our own families.
 When you come to Crumley Roberts, you become a part of our family.
 We care like family, listen to learn, and do what’s right.
-If we take on your drug injury case, we will do everything we can to better your situation and help you face a brighter future.
+If we take on your drug injury case, we will do everything we can to uplift your situation and to help you face a brighter future.

-We welcome you to call our offices at (866) 691-0607 to talk to one of our friendly, helpful staff members about your case.
+We welcome you to call our offices at (866) 691-0607 to talk with one of our friendly, helpful staff members about your case.

 Drug Injury FAQ

 Our drug injury attorneys have compiled some helpful information on this page to offer immediate guidance.
-We also welcome you to call our offices at (866) 691-0607 any time for a free, confidential consultation.
+We also welcome you to call us at (866) 691-0607 any time for a free, confidential consultation.
 We are here for you.

 What should I do if I’ve been injured by a prescription drug or over-the-counter medicine?

-If you have suffered serious side effects, the first thing to do is to seek medical attention.
-Tell your doctor what medication you are taking, as well as explain your symptoms and side effects.
+If you have suffered serious side effects, the first thing to do is seek medical attention.
+Tell your doctor what medication you are taking, and explain your symptoms and side effects.
 Seek emergency treatment if needed.
 At that point, we welcome you to call our offices.
 We will listen to your concerns and offer information regarding your potential legal options.